 En-ROADS User Guide🔗

-By Janet Chikofsky, Ellie Johnston, Andrew Jones, Yasmeen Zahar, Chris Campbell, John Sterman, Lori Siegel, Cassandra Ceballos, Travis Franck, Florian Kapmeier, Stephanie McCauley, Rebecca Niles, Caroline Reed, Juliette Rooney-Varga, and Elizabeth Sawin
+By Janet Chikofsky, Ellie Johnston, Andrew Jones, Yasmeen Zahar, Clara Iglesias, Chris Campbell, John Sterman, Lori Siegel, Cassandra Ceballos, Travis Franck, Florian Kapmeier, Stephanie McCauley, Rebecca Niles, Caroline Reed, Juliette Rooney-Varga, and Elizabeth Sawin

 This guide provides background on the dynamics of En-ROADS, tips for using the simulator, general descriptions, real-world examples, slider settings, and model structure notes for the different sliders in En-ROADS.